2024 Best Music Schools in the Plains States Region

 Music is above average in terms of popularity with it being the #43 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 For its 2024 ranking, College Factual looked at 40 schools in the Plains States Region to determine which ones were the best for music students pursuing a degree.
-When you put them all together, these colleges and universities awarded 1,308 degrees in music during the 2020-2021 academic year.
+Combined, these schools handed out 1,331 degrees in music to qualified students.

 What's on this page: * Degree-Level Rankings